 The heavily plumed tall is set on high and carried in a curve well over the back.
 The height of the tail should be approximately the same as the height of the skull, to give a balanced appearance.

 The breed is double coated.
 The luxurious, dense coat is long and flowing.
 A slight wave is permissible.
+Length or amount of coat should not affect movement or vision.
 The hair on the top of the head is customarily tied up.

 The breed is to be shown in as natural a state as possible.
-Trimming is done on the feet and at the anus for neatness and to facilitate movement.
+Trimming is done on the feet and at the anus for neatness.

 Faults: Sparse coat.
 Curly coat.
 Single coat.
 Excessive trimming.

 All colors and markings are acceptable and are to be given equal consideration.